 Official Transcript from the Host University

 Recommended U.S. Quarter Units

-*Each course consists of two 45 contact hour courses that are packaged together as one 90 contact hour course.
-Students can choose if this is reflected on the transcript as one or two courses.
+Each course consists of two 45 contact hour components that are packaged together as one 90 contact hour course.
 Transcripts from UB CETT will reflect contact hours.

 select allclear all

 - Courses and course hours of instruction are subject to change.

 ISA is here to support you when it comes to navigating identity questions related to traveling abroad, providing resources and information for your accessibility needs, and identifying funding for your program abroad.